peteblank/amberairdrop/README.md

 # Amberairdrop

 This repository will contain the code for the Amber airdrop.

-So far it only counts how many delegators there are in the citadel node with roughly 5 or more secrets staked.
+# update
+Now it shows the adresses with 70 secrets or more in the citadel node